Monemvasia: First Venetian rule and first Ottoman rule

-During the Ottoman times, the upper town was abandoned.
+During the Ottoman times, the upper town of Monemvasia was abandoned.
 Monemvasia itself became known as Menexe (Μενεξέ), Menefse (Μενεφσέ), or Benefse (Μπενεφσέ) in Greek and Menekşe in Turkish (all meaning 'violet').
 It was administratively included in the Eyalet of the Morea.
 In the census of 1573-1574, it was mentioned that the town had a garrison of 104 men and paid 28,665 akçes in taxes, 6,000 of which came from the commercial traffic in its port.
-Due to information that there was a small garrison in Monemvasia, Jean Parisot de La Valette, the Grand Master of the Order of Malta decided to capture it in order to obtain a base in the Aegean.
-At the end of September 1564, he sent galleys but as the old unguarded path leading to the upper town could not be located, they withdrew.
+Due to information that there was a small garrison in Monemvasia, Jean Parisot de La Valette, the Grand Master of the Order of Malta, decided to obtain the city to serve as a base in the Aegean.
+At the end of September 1564, he sent galleys to capture it, but the old, unguarded path leading to the upper town could not be located and they withdrew.
 This path was sealed by the Ottomans sometime later with a wall.
 In 1583 there were 320 non-Muslim families and 191 residents without a family.

 During the Cretan War (1645–1669), attempts were made by Venice to capture Monemvasia, which served as a base for the Ottoman army.
-The first attempt was made in August 1653, in which the Venetians managed to capture a fort outside the lower town, but abandoned the attempt as attacks on the lower town failed.
-The second attempt was made in July 1655, with the Venetians proceeding to blockade Monemvasia, but as the Ottomans sent reinforcements, they eventually withdrew.
-Subsequently, the Ottomans strengthened the defense of the island, and granted its inhabitants the possibility to build a church with a dome, as a reward for not ceding the city to the Venetians.
+The first attempt was made in August 1653, during which the Venetians managed to capture a fort outside the lower town but then abandoned the attempt as attacks on the lower town failed.
+The second attempt was made in July 1655, with the Venetians proceeding to blockade Monemvasia.
+As the Ottomans sent reinforcements, however, they eventually withdrew.
+Subsequently, the Ottomans strengthened the defense of the island and granted its inhabitants the right to build a church with a dome as a reward for not ceding the city to the Venetians.